SockBramson/PasswordGenerator/README.md

 # PasswordGenerator

-Password generation based on Diceware idea.
+Password generation based on the http://en.wikipedia.org/wiki/Diceware idea.
 Created for fun; not sure on how secure it is.